Sudakks/ShareSkippy/REVIEW_SYSTEM_IMPLEMENTATION.md

 ### Review Requirements
 - Only completed meetings can be reviewed
-- 24-hour delay after meeting end before review is allowed
+- Reviews can be left immediately after meeting ends
 - 1-5 star rating required
 - Comment with minimum 5 words required
 - One review per user per meeting